 Water supply notes: Water is pumped from the lake and sand filtered for showering.
 Drinking water is filtered through a more rigorous system.

 Health & safety

 Malarial protection recommended: Yes

-Medical care: The closest doctor is in the hospital on Likoma Island, a 45 minute boat trip away.
+Medical care: There is a clinic in Cobue which is 30 minutes away by boat.
+The closest hospital is on Likoma Island, a 45 minute boat trip away.

 Fire safety: The lodge has fire extinguishers in common areas.

-Laundry facilities: Laundry is included and is a rapid service – the clothes are collected in the morning and delivered back in the afternoon.
+Laundry facilities: Laundry is included in the cost.
+The clothes are collected in the morning and delivered back in the afternoon, depending on the weather.

 Money: There is a safe in the office for guests to use.

 Accepted payment on location: Credit cards are not accepted.
 Cash is accepted in Malawi kwacha, US dollars, UK pounds euros and Mozambique Meticais.